giantjs/giant-cli-tools/README.md

 Collection of classes for building *command line applications*.

-- Argument processing
+- Argument processing (options and flags)
-    - Options
-    - Flags
-    - Commands